itcon-pty-au/typingmind-contentshield/README.md

 1. Click the "Export" button in the ContentShield configuration panel
 2. A TSV (Tab-Separated Values) file containing your rules will be downloaded
 3. The TSV format includes: id, type, pattern, name, active status, description, and case sensitivity
-4. <a href="https://github.com/itcon-pty-au/typingmind-contentshield/blob/main/typingmind-contentshield-rules.tsv">Here is a comprehensive rule set for importing </a>

 ### Importing rules

 1. Click the "Import" button in the ContentShield configuration panel
-2. Select a TSV file containing rules
+2. Select a TSV file containing rules (<a href="https://github.com/itcon-pty-au/typingmind-contentshield/blob/main/typingmind-contentshield-rules.tsv">Here is a comprehensive rule set for importing </a>)
 3. The system will:
    - Validate all rules (especially regex patterns)
    - Skip any invalid rules